Esper Lass

+Esper Lass (Meta Ulnoor) is a supervillain appearing in media published by DC Comics, primarily as an enemy of the Legion of Super-Heroes.

+Publication history

-Esper Lass is a supervillainess appearing in media published by DC Comics.
-She first appeared in Superboy Starring the Legion of Super-Heroes #212 (October 1975).
+Esper Lass first appeared in Superboy Starring the Legion of Super-Heroes #212 (October 1975), and was created by Jim Shooter and Mike Grell.

 Fictional character biography

 Meta Ulnoor is from Titan, the moon of Saturn, in the 30th century.
 Like other natives of Titan (including Legionnaire Saturn Girl), she is a natural telepath.
-After being rejected for membership in the Legion of Super-Heroes (due to a rule prohibiting members with duplicate powers), she joins a group of fellow rejects and demands membership.
+After being rejected for membership in the Legion of Super-Heroes due to a rule prohibiting members with duplicate powers, she joins a group of fellow rejects and demands membership.
 Calling themselves the "Legion of Super-Rejects", they are initially victorious over their like-powered rivals.
-Esper Lass and the Super-Rejects are eventually defeated when the Legionnaires use teamwork to win.
+Esper Lass and the Super-Rejects are eventually defeated.

-Esper Lass is later seen as a member of the Legion of Super-Villains.
-Her last pre-Zero Hour appearance was a cameo during Crisis on Infinite Earths.

-She was later seen in Final Crisis: Legion of 3 Worlds #2, once again a member of the Legion of Super-Villains.
-She's later seen attacking Saturn Girl's mind, along with Saturn Queen.
-In the next issue, she's been mentally blocked by the Saturn Girl of Earth-Prime, to stop her from aiding Saturn Queen.
+Esper Lass later appears as a member of the Legion of Super-Villains.
+In Final Crisis: Legion of 3 Worlds, she attacks Saturn Girl alongside Saturn Queen, but is defeated by the Saturn Girl of Earth-Prime.

 Powers and abilities

 Like other natives of Titan, Esper Lass was born with a number of psychic powers.
 She can read minds, and exert some mental control over others.
-In her initial appearance, she proves to have stronger powers than Saturn Girl, and is able to overpower the more experienced superhero.
+In her initial appearance, Esper Lass proves to have stronger powers than Saturn Girl, who she is able to overpower.

 In other media

-Esper Lass appears in Legion of Super-Heroes voiced by Tara Strong.
-She first appears as a member of Lightning Lord's Light Speed Vanguard.
-She returned with the team in and knocks Saturn Girl into a coma with the help of Tharok.
-Lightning Lad became obsessed with getting revenge on her personally, but was talked down by Phantom Girl.
+Esper Lass appears in Legion of Super Heroes, voiced by Tara Strong.
+This version is an extortionist and assassin who masquerades as a superhero and member of the Light Speed Vanguard before being exposed.